bawkee/SqlBinder/README.md

 None of these are processed against SqlBinder syntax.
 You may safely put parameter placeholder or scope syntax in here and it won't be altered in any way.
 SqlBinder does not do simple find-replace, it parses the script and re-builds the SQL based on it.

 ## The Performance
-SqlBinder is *very* fast but it's pointless to compare it with other tools as they do different things.
-However, you can combine it with micro ORM solutions like Dapper - it wouldn't make sense to compare the performance differences of SqlBinder and Dapper separately but one can measure the overhead added by utilizing both at the same time.
+SqlBinder is *very* fast but I have nothing to compare it with.
+Instead, you can combine it with micro ORM solutions like Dapper and measure the potential overhead.
 I took Dapper for reference as it's the fastest micro-ORM that I currently know of.

 Consider the following tables.
-On the left column you will see performance of Dapper alone and on the right column you will see Dapper doing the exact same thing but with added overhead of SqlBinder providing the SQL and command parameter values based on a given template.
+On the left column you will see performance of Dapper alone and on the right column you will see Dapper doing the exact same thing but with added overhead of SqlBinder doing its magic.

 **LocalDB (Sql Sever Express):**
 ```